zj27/fibwebservice/doc/func_spec.md

 ```
 ### Deployment
 * This project will provide a installation script to distribute the program and configuration files.
-* A package which includes all the necessary files will be provided to simplify the deloyment.
+* A bz2 package which includes all the necessary files will be provided to simplify the deployment.
+* A script will be provided to build the package.

 ## High Level Test Requirement
 [HLTR](HLTR.md)